osisoft/OMF-Developer-Companion-Guide/docs/Other_considerations.rst

 Note the following:

 * You create a single OMF type definition with a unique ID that is used by each OMF application.
 All other instances should use the same definition without any type changes.
-If an OMF application instance attempts to redefine an existing OMF type, an HTTP response status code of 400 (Bad Request) is returned with error code 9 (Type redefinition).
+If an OMF application attempts to redefine an existing OMF type, an HTTP response status code of 400 (Bad Request) is returned with error code 9 (Type redefinition).
 * You create a single OMF container definition with a unique ``CONTAINERID`` that is used by each.
 All other instances should use the same definition without any OMF container changes.
 If an OMF application attempts to redefine an existing OMF container, an HTTP response status code 400 (Bad Request) is returned, with error code 11 (Container redefinition).
 * At any time, any instance of a given OMF application type may define and send a new OMF type or container definition.
-  This definition then becomes available to all OMF application instances of the given OMF application type.
+  This definition then becomes available to all OMF applications of the given OMF application type.
-* The OMF application type does not share OMF asset and link definitions between different OMF application instances of the same type.
+* The OMF application type does not share OMF asset and link definitions between different OMF applications of the same type.
 Therefore:

-  * If the OMF application instance is the first application of the given OMF application type, it must send OMF type and container definitions followed by OMF asset and link definitions the first time it is run.
+  * If the OMF application is the first application of the given OMF application type, it must send OMF type and container definitions followed by OMF asset and link definitions the first time it is run.
   * If the instance is not the first OMF application of the given OMF application type, it must send OMF asset and link definitions the first time it is run; OMF types and containers are optional.